apoorva-sriv/MonoUniversity/README.md

 ## Profile
 Clicking on the top right icon will lead you to your profile, allowing you to view your details and select among the tokens you have bought.

+## Multiplayer
+Multiplayer was never implemented, as Badis who wrote the board had little knowledge of backend, and those who knew backend did not know how the board worked as it was tightly coupled with the frontend.
+We decided not to implement multiplayer in the end, but a lot of code exists from when we tried to.

+## Overview of Routes

+POST `/api/signup` {user: String, password: String} - signup with a username and password

+POST `/api/login` {user: String, password: String} - login with a usrename and password. sets a cookie

+GET `/api/logout` - logout. clears the login cokie

+GET `/api/room/:id` - Intended for multiplayer.
+Gets the waiting room by id.

+GET `/api/id/:username` - Get a user based on their username

+GET `/api/shop` - Get a list of all items in the shop

+GET `/api/shop/user` - Get a list of all items in the shop that the user has not purchased

+GET `/api/shop/:itemid` - Get an item from the shop by its id

+PUT `/api/shop/:itemid` - Buy an item from the shop.
+Requires authentication.

+POST `/api/shop/item` - Add an item to the shop.
+For development use only.
+Pretend this doesn't exist.

+GET `/api/item/:id` - same as GET `/api/shop/:itemid`

+GET `/api/user` - Get the user who is currently logged in.
+Requires authentication

+GET `/api/users` - Get all non-admin users

+GET `/api/users/all` - Get all users

+PATCH `/api/user` - Update user information

+GET `/api/createGame` - Intended for multiplayer, creates a game then redirects the user to a room

+PUT `/api/win` - Adds a win to the player's win count and gives them 100 credits

 # Sample Walkthrough for TA

 1. Login with the following credentials: Login: user | Password: user